-For the 2019-20 school year, the “After the Bell” program will begin on Monday, September 9, 2019.
-This program is available for all middle school students whether they attend public or parochial school from 3:05 – 5 p.m.
+The “After the Bell” program will return during the 2021-22 school year in a new location on the third floor at the Prairie River Middle School.
+This free program available for all middle school students from right after school ends to 5 p.m.
 Monday through Thursday on days school is in session.
 The program offers participants a safe, easily accessible place to go after school where they have the opportunity to participate in positive enrichment activities and learn new skills.
 Participants are supervised by an adult supervisor along with community volunteers and high school students as needed and available.
 Each day the program offers students a place to choose to participate in enrichment activities, do their homework, play board games, visit with friends and/or have a snack.
 Students do not need to attend the program every day but can choose which days they wish to attend.

-If students are interested in participating, they can pick up information and required forms in the Prairie River Middle School office, T.B.
+If students are interested in participating, information and required forms will be available in early September at the Prairie River Middle School office, T.B.
 Scott Library, the UW-Madison Division of Extension Lincoln County office or the first day they attend the program.
-Forms are also available below.
 Completed forms must be turned in the second time you attend the program.

 Program Information and Forms: